top of page

 Costs:

 There is no cost to apply for the Workshop.
-A minimum of 10 eligible applicants will be awarded scholarships (financial and student) and members of our partner organizations will be given a member discount.
+Eligible applicants will be awarded scholarships (financial and student) and members of our partner organizations will be given a member discount.

 Workshop FAQ